 Hamilton is an Ashoka U Changemaker Campus.
 Ashoka U is an initiative of Ashoka, the world’s largest network of social entrepreneurs.
 Building on Ashoka’s vision for a world where Everyone is a Changemaker, Ashoka U takes an institutional change approach to impact the education of millions of students.
 They collaborate with colleges and universities to break down barriers to institutional change and foster a campus-wide culture of social innovation.

-As a part of Innovation Fridays, we will host Innovation Workshops focused on topics as varied as ethics, institutional change and entrepreneurship.
+The Levitt Center hosts Innovation Workshops focused on topics as varied as ethics, institutional change and entrepreneurship.
 We hope that the wide-ranging subjects will spark the interests of students involved in many different aspects of campus life.

 At different times throughout the year, social innovators and entrepreneurs will be available on campus to help students develop ideas and projects that seek to address a long standing social problem in innovative and creative ways.
 The Innovator-in-Residence will be available to meet with individuals or groups during office hours and will offer a workshop.